Maker (character): Fictional character biography

 After the Ultimatum miniseries resulted in the death of many heroes, Reed attempts to propose to Sue during Franklin Storm's funeral but she breaks up with him and the Fantastic Four is disbanded.
 Reed is later seen working with aliens to pillage the artifacts stored at Project Pegasus.
 It becomes clear that Reed's worldview has changed to a more sinister outlook, as a result of the mental and emotional trauma endured from the Ultimatum coupled with Sue's rejection and breakup.
 In Ultimate Enemy, he is shown to be living with his parents again before an explosion seemingly kills them.
 In Ultimate Mystery, Reed is revealed to have orchestrated his family's murders and faked his own death, before allying himself with the attacking aliens.
 Ultimate Doomsday sees Reed confronted by his former teammates, as well as Spider-Man, Mahr Vehl, and the Ultimates.
 As the story unfolds, it becomes clear to his former friends that Reed is a threat to the world.
 Part of his motivation to become a villain is that he no longer likes his home dimension and wishes he could find another world to improve.

 In Ultimate Fallout, Reed is revealed to have survived his defeat and is shown trapped in the Negative Zone.
 He soon escapes and returns to his world, where he vows to win back his friends by saving the planet.
-In Ultimate Comics: The Ultimates, Reed is revealed to be the Maker, creator of The City and leader of the Children of Tomorrow, a race of genetically engineered superhumans.
-He has come back to fight against the Ultimates after spending 1,000 years in the distant future—having been unable to age due to his powers—and the top of his head has been 'stretched' in order to increase his intelligence.
-It is not until Reed reveals his face to Thor that the Ultimates learn his true identity.
-Invisible Woman traps the Maker into a small psychic bubble, but he survives.
-Later, the Maker assembles part of the Infinity Gauntlet with help from Kang and her Dark Ultimates.
+In Ultimate Comics: The Ultimates, Reed is revealed to be the Maker, creator of the City and leader of the Children of Tomorrow, a race of genetically engineered superhumans.
+He has come back to fight against the Ultimates after spending 1,000 years in the distant future, having been unable to age due to his powers.

 When the primary Galactus arrives in the Ultimate Universe due to a temporal distortion, the Ultimates are forced to approach Reed for help after Mysterio (who was trapped in the Ultimate universe) identifies Galactus and reveals that he has been defeated by Earth-616's Reed Richards in the past.
 Accompanied by the new Spider-Man, Reed travels to Earth-616 to access his counterpart's files.
 Before he departs, he and Miles are confronted by Valeria Richards, leaving Reed shaken as he witnesses the family he and Sue could have had.
 Based on his counterpart's files on Galactus, Reed defeats him by sending him to the Negative Zone, where he can starve to death due to the Negative Zone consisting entirely of anti-matter and thus providing nothing for Galactus to consume.